YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 (perhaps meaning Moishezon spaces) seem like modern paintings."

-If you are curious about what modern painting in birational geometry looks like, let us dive into fascinating tour into the fancynating world of Moishezon spaces and Moishezon morphisms.
+If you are curious about what modern painting in birational geometry looks like, let us dive into fancynating world of Moishezon spaces and Moishezon morphisms.

 ---
 Here is the outline: